Aaron Clark

 An 1838 cartoon, "How to Make the Mare Mayor Go", depicts Varian (exiting stage left) and Clark (on a stalled mare).
 The Jew (right) suggests it's money that makes the mayor go.

-Aaron Clark (October 16, 1787 – August 2, 1861) was an American politician who became the second popularly elected Mayor of New York, serving two one-year terms from 1837 to 1839.
+Aaron Clark (October 16, 1787 – August 2, 1861) was an American politician who became the second popularly elected Mayor of New York City, serving two one-year terms from 1837 to 1839.
 He was a member of the Whig Party.

 Early life

 Clark was born in Worthington, Massachusetts.
 He grew up in Pawlet, Vermont, attended Union College in Schenectady, New York, and fought in the War of 1812.

 Political career

 After the war, Clark moved to Albany, New York, and was Clerk of the New York State Assembly from 1814 to 1820.
 Afterwards he removed to New York City where he worked in banking, ran a lottery, and became involved in local politics.
 He served as alderman, a powerful position in the charged political climate of the city.
 He was elected mayor in 1837 and 1838 for one year terms, and was defeated in 1839.